-Ohio Interpreter and Translator
+Ohio Interpreters and Translators

 Who can benefit from an Ohio interpreter or translator?

 Below, you’ll find just a few of the different career paths that certified translators can choose in Ohio.
 These jobs make it that much either for clients, and patients, to communicate effectively with the people who can make a difference in, or even save their lives, –and that means interpreters themselves, are making the difference too.

 Medical – Interpreters Unlimited provides medical language translation and in-person interpretation for hospitals, medical facilities, rehabilitation centers, behavioral clinics, urgent care, and private physician’s offices.
 We also provide non-emergency medical transportation across the state as well.

 Legal – Interpreters Unlimited works with law firms and courthouses to provide language interpretation for depositions, trials, mediation, hearings and interviews.
 Interpretation services are available in 200+ languages including ASL.
 Our experienced translators also provide legal document translation services.